polkadot-fellows/RFCs/text/0057-stateful-multisig-pallet.md

 }
 ```

 For optimization we're using BoundedBTreeSet to allow for efficient lookups and removals.
-Especially in the case of approvers, we need to be able to remove an approver from the list when they revoke their approval. (which we do lazily when `execute_proposal` is called)
+Especially in the case of approvers, we need to be able to remove an approver from the list when they revoke their approval. (which we do lazily when `execute_proposal` is called).

+There's an extra storage map for the deposits of the multisig accounts per owner added.
+This is to ensure that we can release the deposits when the multisig removes them even if the constant deposit per owner changed in the runtime later on.

-### Considerations / Edge cases
+### Considerations & Edge cases

-* Removing an owner during an active proposal.
+#### Removing an owner from the multisig account during an active proposal
-    * Suggested approach:

  We need to ensure that the approvers are always a subset from owners.
 This is also partially why we're using BoundedBTreeSet for owners and approvers.
 Once execute proposal is called we ensure that the proposal is still valid and the approvers are still a subset from current owners.

-* Multisig account deletion and cleaning up existing proposals.
+#### Multisig account deletion and cleaning up existing proposals
-    * Suggested approach:

 Once the last owner of a multisig account is removed or the multisig approved the account deletion we delete the multisig accound from the state and keep the proposals until someone calls `cleanup_proposals` multiple times which iterates over a max limit per extrinsic.
 This is to ensure we don't have unbounded iteration over the proposals.
 Users are already incentivized to call `cleanup_proposals` to get their deposits back.

-* Multisig account deletion and existing deposits:
+#### Multisig account deletion and existing deposits
-    * Suggested approach:

 We currently just delete the account without checking for deposits (Would like to hear your thoughts here).
 We can either

 * Don't make deposits to begin with and make it a fee.
 * Transfer to treasury.
 * Error on deletion. (don't like this)

-* Approving a proposal after the threshold is changed.
+#### Approving a proposal after the threshold is changed
-    * Suggested approach:

 We always use latest threshold and don't store each proposal with different threshold.
 This allows the following:

 * In case threshold is lower than the number of approvers then the proposal is still valid.
 * In case threshold is higher than the number of approvers then we catch it during execute proposal and error.

 ## Drawbacks